loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 To solve these issues, I did a couple things.

 For browser cache, you can't actually set this in CloudFront (again, CloudFront is not a webserver).
 Instead, I set the `Cache-Control` header on specific files in my Hugo `config.yaml` file, which is read during the `hugo deploy` command (more on that later).
 This actually sets the [metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html#SysMetadata) on the files in S3, then CloudFront just forwards that metadata to the user.
-Also, notice how I turned the expiration time down to `86400` (one day) instead of ten days, and that `html`, `json`, and `xml` files don't get cached at all.
+Also, notice how I turned the expiration time down to `86400` (one day) instead of 10 days, and that `html`, `json`, and `xml` files are only cached for `3600` (one hour).

 ```
 deployment: